iTwangcj/flow-types/README.md

-# Flow types for verdaccio
+# Flow types for ppm

-Flow definitions for verdaccio plugins and internal code.
+Flow definitions for ppm plugins and internal code.

 ## Usage